Hoi Ha: Administration

 Hoi Ha is a recognized village under the New Territories Small House Policy.

+Name

+The name Hoi Ha comes from the same Hakka language word which broadly translates as Seashore or Seaside in English.
+The name Hoi Ha ("海下") is not intuitive to non-Hakka speakers.
+While "Hoi" (海) means "sea" and "Ha" (下) as "below", it is not commonly used that way in Cantonese which might surprise people as Hoi Ha is a village in Sai Kung, Hong Kong where the dominant Chinese dialect in present day Hong Kong is Cantonese.

 History

 Hoi Ha village was established in 1811 by a group of Hakka people sharing the family name Yung who arrived at Hoi Ha and started to build houses and farm the land.

 Hoi Ha archaeological site

 A few coarse pottery sherds, prehistoric pottery sherds, stone implements and ceramic sherds of Tang, Ming and Qing periods were found in Hoi Ha in the two territory-wide survey.